 - 1. Prohibited Conduct: The following conduct by a student is prohibited by the Code ("Prohibited Conduct") and serves as the basis for a complaint against, and sanction upon, a student, or a person who was a student when such conduct took place. - a) Academic Dishonesty: dishonesty in any academic pursuit.
-Examples of Academic Dishonesty include but are not limited to: giving or receiving unauthorized assistance in the preparation of work product for any course or program at, or under the auspices of, the Law School; giving or obtaining any unfair academic advantage; plagiarizing, misappropriating, or failing to acknowledge the ideas or written work of another; and destroying, removing, or defacing library materials or other materials intended to be made available to students. - b) Misuse of Property: destruction, theft, misappropriation, or misuse of property of the Law School or University, property belonging to any member of the Law School or University community, or property at any place where an activity under the auspices of the Law School or University is taking place, including but not limited to any place where a student may be working pursuant to a public interest placement, internship, externship or clinic. - c) Disruption of Activities: the intentional disruption of academic, co-curricular, or social activities conducted under the auspices of the Law School. - d) Harassment: any act committed recklessly, knowingly, or purposely to harass, threaten, frighten, cause physical injury, or cause severe emotional distress to any member of the Law School community or any community in which a student is studying or working under the auspices of the Law School, including but not limited to work at public interest placements, internships, externships and clinics.

-- e) Discrimination: any action against any member of the Law School community on the basis of race, religion, sex, sexual orientation, gender identification, gender presentation, or disability. - f) Disclosure of Confidential Information: the disclosure without proper authorization of any confidential information.
-Confidential information means information gained by a student through participation or involvement in any employment, course, or activity under the auspices of the Law School, including but not limited to work at public interest placements, internships, externships and clinics, which a student knows or should know to have been provided in confidence. - g) Misrepresentation: any misstatement of a fact with the intent to deceive any person in connection with official business of the Law School, any officially recognized student organization, or any activity sponsored by the Law School, including but not limited to work at public interest placements, internships, externships and clinics.
-Intentionally falsifying any school document or record, including but not limited to an attendance record, constitutes misrepresentation. - h) Failure to Report: (1) A student who has personal knowledge of Prohibited Conduct and fails to report it.
+Examples of Academic Dishonesty include but are not limited to: giving or receiving unauthorized assistance in the preparation of work product for any course or program at, or under the auspices of, the Law School; giving or obtaining any unfair academic advantage; plagiarizing, misappropriating, or failing to acknowledge the ideas or written work of another; and destroying, removing, or defacing library materials or other materials intended to be made available to students. - b) Misuse of Property: destruction, theft, misappropriation, or misuse of property of the Law School or University, property belonging to any member of the Law School or University community, or property at any place where an activity under the auspices of the Law School or University is taking place, including but not limited to any place where a student may be working pursuant to a public interest placement, internship, externship or clinic. - c) Disruption of Activities: the intentional disruption of academic, co-curricular, or social activities conducted under the auspices of the Law School. - d) Harassment: any act committed recklessly, knowingly, or purposely to harass, threaten, frighten, cause physical injury, or cause severe emotional distress to any member of the Law School community or any community in which a student is studying or working under the auspices of the Law School, including but not limited to work at public interest placements, internships, externships and clinics. - e) Discrimination: any action against any member of the Law School community on the basis of race, religion, sex, sexual orientation, gender identification, gender presentation, or disability. - f) Disclosure of Confidential Information: the disclosure without proper authorization of any confidential information.
+Confidential information means information gained by a student through participation or involvement in any employment, course, or activity under the auspices of the Law School, including but not limited to work at public interest placements, internships, externships and clinics, which a student knows or should know to have been provided in confidence. - g) Misrepresentation: any misstatement of a fact with the intent to deceive any h) Failure to Report: (1) A student who has personal knowledge of Prohibited Conduct and fails to report it.
 (2) Safe Harbor for Failure to Report.
-If a student seeks advice from the Honor Board Chair or from the Associate Dean about whether a particular situation amounts to a violation of the Honor Code, and the Honor Board Chair or the Associate Dean answers in the negative, the student cannot be penalized for Failure to Report. - i) Refusal to Cooperate: the failure of a student to cooperate with an investigation or hearing by a disciplinary panel when properly requested to do so. - j) Violation of Administrative Rules: the failure of a student to comply with rules, regulations, and orders regarding student conduct authorized and publicized by the administration or faculty of the Law School or authorized and publicized at any place where a student may be working or studying under the auspices of the Law School, including but not limited to any place where a student may be working pursuant to a public interest placement, internship, externship or clinic. - k) Attempt to Engage in Prohibited Conduct: any effort to engage in Prohibited Conduct. - 1) Combination or Agreement to Engage in Prohibited Conduct: any combined effort or agreement between two or more persons to engage in Prohibited Conduct. - m) Criminal Proceedings that Raise Questions About Character: a conviction or plea of no contest by a student under federal or state law to a crime punishable by incarceration where such crime raises a substantial question regarding the student's honesty, trustworthiness, or fitness as a lawyer.
-Such conduct is prohibited whether or not a punishment of incarceration is actually imposed.
+If a student seeks advice from the Honor Board Chair or from the Associate Dean about whether a particular situation amounts to a violation of the Honor Code, and the Honor Board Chair or the Associate Dean answers in the negative, the student - i) Refusal to Cooperate: the failure of a student to cooperate with an investigation or hearing by a disciplinary panel when properly requested to do so. j) Violation of Administrative Rules: the failure of a student to comply with rules, regulations, and orders regarding student conduct authorized and publicized by the administration or faculty of the Law School or authorized and publicized at any place where a student may be working or studying under the auspices of the Law School, including but not limited to any place where a student may be working pursuant to a public interest placement, internship, externship or clinic. - k) Attempt to Engage in Prohibited Conduct: any effort to engage in Prohibited Conduct.